apg-github/address-book-tkinker/README.md

 # address-book-tkinker

-Python desktop application using Tkinker.
+Python desktop application using tkinter.

 App saves and read all data from disk file.